-Born October 4, 1955, in Inverness, Illinois, a suburb of Chicago, Dan was a graduate of Northeastern Illinois University with a major in business.
-His first business was printing, after which he moved into the world of computers and computer hosting, which he recognized as the wave of the future.
-So, in 1993, he founded AISN, and it became his life’s work.
+Born October 4, 1955, in Inverness, Illinois, a suburb of Chicago, Dan graduated from Northeastern Illinois University with a major in business.
+His first business was printing, after which he moved into computers and computer hosting, which he recognized as the future wave.
+So, in 1993, he founded AISN, which became his life’s work.
 Terry Engelstad went to work for Dan in 2005 after the departure of a longtime AISN employee.
-Terry said he answered an ad for the job, and during the interview, both men recognized a common business philosophy and work ethic in each other.
-Terry noted, “Dan fit the model of an entrepreneur.
+Terry said he answered an ad for the job, and during the interview, both men recognized a shared business philosophy and work ethic in each other.
+Terry noted, “Dan fits the model of an entrepreneur.
 He never borrowed money [believing that] if you can’t afford it, don’t do it.”
 Instead, Terry added, Dan was dedicated to the company, and both often worked seven days a week to ensure success.

 After more than 15 years, Dan was ready to retire, but he wanted to leave the company in good hands.
-The pivotal point in his search came with Jay Atkinson and Kurt Baumann, who were looking for a business venture just as Dan was contemplating retirement.
-After thoroughly researching AISN, including its philosophy, business model, customer base, and financial foundation, Jay and Kurt went to Chicago where they met Dan.
+The pivotal point in his search came with Jay Atkinson and Kurt Baumann, who were looking for a business venture just as Dan contemplated retirement.
+After thoroughly researching AISN, including its philosophy, business model, customer base, and financial foundation, Jay and Kurt went to Chicago, where they met Dan.
 They agreed to the purchase, which took place on December 30, 2009.
-Initially, they purchased 80 percent of the business, leaving Dan with 20 percent, so that he remained on board for a year-and-a-half during the transition, which concluded in 2011.
+Initially, they purchased 80 percent of the business, leaving Dan with 20 percent, so he remained on board for a year and a half during the transition, which concluded in 2011.

 “He was honorable.
 His word was his bond, and he was a good guy,” Jay said, adding that Dan made sure that the new owners were on a “glide path to success.”
 Dan remained with the company to ensure that “everything was settled, all the customers were happy and we were comfortable,” Kurt said.

 Dan remained in touch with the company long after he had left, according to Kim Lawrence, who went to work with the company six years after Dan left.
 She often contacted him about various details.
 She said, “He was a warm and caring person, always willing to help and always available.
 He always took my phone calls.”
-She said that she used to tease him by asking, “Is that what you do all day, play golf, listen to Sinatra music, and cruise in your Bentley?”
+She teased him by asking, “Is that what you do all day: play golf, listen to Sinatra music, and cruise in your Bentley?”
 She added that he was proud of what Jay and Kurt had done with the company, and he had a good cause.
 Last year, the company was awarded a prestigious distinction: